 Most common symptoms associated with cataracts include a gradual decline in vision, reduced color perception, decreased contrast sensitivity, and increase glare from oncoming headlights.

 If a cataract is interfering with your vision in a significant way, a simple change in glasses cannot alleviate the problem.
 Surgery is the only option to help treat this problem.
 Cataract surgery is a safe procedure.
-The lens is removed through a small incision in the cornea using an ultrasonic hand piece.
+The lens is removed through a small incision in the cornea using an ultrasonic handpiece.
 A permanent intraocular lens implant is used to replace the natural lens.
 Many varieties of intraocular implants exist on the market today.
 Traditional implants can help restore either distance or near vision and do not correct for astigmatism.
 A new generation of implants can now provide further options to maximizing vision.
 There are implants that can now correct for astigmatism.
-In addition there are also implants that provide a full range of vision allowing you to see at distance, intermediate, and near with minimal to no reliance on glasses.
+In addition, there are also implants that provide a full range of vision allowing you to see at a distance, intermediate, and near with minimal to no reliance on glasses.
 Your ophthalmologist will help you decide which lens is right for you.